Table of Contents

 • Microsoft SQL Server (and all other non-PostgreSQL database connections) are supported only in Premium Edition distributions.
 The BigIron module, which provides support for Microsoft SQL Server, Oracle, MySQL, and SAS/SHARE, has moved to Premium Edition distributions.

-View the full LabKey Server 21.3 release notes.
+View the LabKey Server 21.3 release notes.

 Version 20.11, released November 2020